Stocks: Smooth Sailing

 From here on out”

---Smooth Sailing, Queens Of The Stone Age, 2014
+- Smooth Sailing, Queens Of The Stone Age, 2014

 The skies remain blue and the sailing smooth, but this does not mean that the U.S. stock market is not without challenges from a corporate earnings perspective in the months ahead.
 While the 2017 Q3 earnings season is looking strong and estimates are holding strong for 2017 Q4 and 2018 Q1, the waters have the potential to get rough for a number of reasons.